ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Storage performance depends on various factors, including RAID configuration and disk striping; network configuration; block size; configured IOPS (input/output operations per second) for network-attached storage; VM hardware configuration and method of storage attachment; clustering and replication methods; and use of storage policies such as encryption, deduplication, and compression.
 Plan time to test and tune your configuration to meet your storage performance needs.
 - Review your vSAN storage policy
-  - RAID-1 provides better performance and smaller windows of susceptibility to sequential failure, such as shorter rebuild time, than RAID-5.
-However, RAID-5 has less storage overhead.
+  - RAID 1 provides better performance and smaller windows of susceptibility to sequential failure, such as shorter rebuild time, than RAID 5.
+However, RAID 5 has less storage overhead.
-  - RAID-6 provides protection against dual failures, but requires a minimum of six hosts compared to four hosts for RAID-5.
+  - RAID 6 provides protection against dual failures, but requires a minimum of six hosts compared to four hosts for RAID 5.
 - To add more storage to your vSAN cluster, you must add new hosts to the cluster or add {{site.data.keyword.cloud_notm}} Endurance NFS storage instead.
 Adding disks to the existing hosts is not currently supported.
 - If you mount additional {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, ensure that you follow the architecture guidance and configure host routes to the storage using the `SDDC-DPortGroup-NFS` port group addresses.
 You must authorize these addresses, rather than the hosts themselves, to the storage.
 For more information, see [Attached storage infrastructure management](/docs/vmwaresolutions?topic=vmwaresolutions-storage-infra-mgmt#storage-infra-mgmt-vsphere-routing).